Hardip001/Sales-Analytics-FMCG/README.md

 ✅️Utilizing DAX to create calculated columns.

 ##  Soft Skills Gained:
- Refined understanding of Sales & Finance Reports Designing user-centric reports with empathy in mind.
+✅️Refined understanding of Sales & Finance Reports.
+✅️Designing user-centric reports with empathy in mind.
- Optimization of report generation through meticulous fine-tuning.
+✅️Optimization of report generation through meticulous fine-tuning.
- Developing a systematic approach to devising a report building plan.
+✅️Developing a systematic approach to devising a report building plan.